Andrew Saalfrank: Professional career

 The Arizona Diamondbacks selected Saalfrank in the sixth round, with the 182nd overall selection, of the 2019 Major League Baseball draft.
 Saalfrank made his professional debut with the rookie–level Arizona League Diamondbacks and was promoted to the Low–A Hillsboro Hops following that appearance.
 In 7 games (5 starts) for Hillsboro, he recorded a 3.86 ERA with 21 strikeouts in 11 2/3 innings pitched.

 Saalfrank underwent Tommy John surgery prior to the 2021 season and missed the entire year as a result.
 He returned to action in 2022, splitting the season between High–A Hillsboro and the Double–A Amarillo Sod Poodles.
 In 38 total relief appearances, he registered a 3.52 ERA with 70 strikeouts in 53 2/3 innings pitched.

 In 2023, Saalfrank split time between Amarillo and the Triple–A Reno Aces.
 In 44 combined appearances, he logged an 8–2 record and 2.53 ERA with 93 strikeouts and 2 saves in 64.0 innings of work.
 On September 4, 2023, Saalfrank was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 10 appearances during his rookie campaign, he did not cede an earned run, striking out six in 10 1/3 innings.

 Saalfrank was optioned to Triple–A Reno to begin the 2024 season.
 He made only two appearances for Arizona, surrendering four runs on four hits with no strikeouts in one inning pitched.
 On June 4, 2024, MLB suspended Saalfrank for one year for violating the league's gambling policy.

 On June 5, 2025, Saalfrank was activated from the restricted list and optioned to the rookie-level Arizona Complex League Diamondbacks.
+On August 20, Saalfrank recorded his first career win, tossing 2/3 scoreless innings against the Cleveland Guardians.
+He made 28 appearances for the Diamondbacks during the regular season, compiling a 2–1 record and 1.24 ERA with 19 strikeouts and three saves over 29 innings of work.

+On February 9, 2026, it was announced that Saalfrank had undergone season-ending shoulder surgery.